oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/3-create-user.md

 Estimated Time:  Less than 5 minutes.

+### Objectives

+In this lab you will:

+- Create a database user.

+### Prerequisites:

+- Complete the previous lab.

 ## Task 1 - Create Database User

 To create the database user for this lab.